 In the world

-To get an idea of the global magnitude of the problem, click on this link from the UN.
+To get a further idea of the global magnitude of the problem, click on this link from the UN.

 In 2011, an average of 18 women were killed every day, 12 of these by partners or other family members.